Tech4Lab/Tech4Lab/README.md

-# 🧠 Artificial Intelligence Research Lab – University of Alicante
+<h1 align="center"> 🧠 Artificial Intelligence Research Lab – University of Alicante

 Welcome to the official repository of the **Tech4Diet Research Lab** at the University of Alicante.